 - Click on the Zone name – Default in the “Authentication Providers” popup.

 - In the edit authentication providers page, under the “Client Integration” section, Set the “Enable Client Integration?” setting to “Yes”.

 SharePoint permission to use client integration features:

-Although the client integration is enabled or disabled at web application level, in order to utilize client integration features, user must be granted with "Use Client Integration Features" permission from his/her permission level.
+Although the client integration is enabled or disabled at the web application level, the user must be granted “Use Client Integration Features” permission from their permission level to utilize client integration features.

 - From site settings >> Click on Site Permissions >>Click on Permission Levels button from the ribbon

 - Pick the permission level granted to the user, such as “Edit” or some other custom permission level

 - You’ll see a list of base permissions associated with the particular permission level.
 Under Site Permissions, make sure “Use Client Integration Features” is selected.